2020/21 | Conestoga College

 Upon completion of the Practical Nursing Program, our graduates will:

-- Achieve the Entry to Practice Competencies of the College of Nurses of Ontario (CNO) and the Program Standards of the Ontario Ministry of Training Colleges and Universities (MTCU).
+- Achieve the Entry to Practice Competencies of the College of Nurses of Ontario (CNO) and the Program Standards of the Ontario Ministry of Colleges and Universities (MCU).

 - Communicate with clients, families and communities to enhance person-centered care.